 Columns with intricate design details at the top of the tower developed a signature highlight for the shopping center experience.

 Clock tower connected with seventy-five years old shopping center area | columns at the top accentuate the design accent and shopping mall experience

 The design combined cast stone and GFRC (Glass Fiber Reinforced Concrete) product materials.

 On The Westbrook Building, the cast stone was used in the overall design of the building to be reminiscent of the Art Deco structures located in many areas in Ft.
 Worth.

 AAS Project: The Westbrook – Sundance Square West – Ft Worth, TX | Art Deco Design using Cast Stone | Custom Mold Design | Architect: Bennett Benner Pettit, Inc

 Architectural Stone made the molds for the Art Deco designs from isometric sketches provided by the architect.
-In other words, the sketches provided three sides, all in dimensional proportion, but none were shown as a true shape with 90 degree corners.
+In other words, the descriptions provided three sides, all in dimensional proportion, but none were shown as an actual shape with 90-degree corners.

 The sketch was only a guide to making actual size molds.
 Artisan designers created molds for the Art Deco panels combining their design craftsmanship with extensive CAD drafting and also precision cutting using CNC machines.